Editorial: Cheers and Jeers

 To some extent we sympathize with the county board.
 After all, state-mandated pension obligations are driving much of this increase.
 And, so far, Springfield hasn’t figured out a way to fix the problem.
 Still, county board members ought to know that tax hikes on this scale just aren’t sustainable for the people paying the bills.

-Cheers … to Iowa lawmakers who are seeing the fruits of 2018 legislation that devoted $11.2 million to cure the transportation inequity in the state’s school funding formula.
+Cheers … to Iowa lawmakers who are seeing the fruits of 2018 legislation that devoted $11.2 million to deal with the transportation inequity in the state’s school funding formula.
 The inequity has vexed rural school districts for years.
 Another $19 million was added in the 2019 session.

 The problem is that districts have grown geographically over the years, and now just getting kids to school is eating up an increasingly greater share of school budgets.

-In response, the Legislature approved money to help with the problem — and it appears to have worked.
-Reporter Erin Murphy reported earlier this week that districts are adding teachers and other critical staff because they have had the additional resources to get their students to class more efficiently.
+In response, the Legislature approved money to help with the problem — and it appears to be working.
+Reporter Erin Murphy reported earlier this week that districts are adding teachers and other critical staff because they have the additional resources to get their students to class more efficiently.

-River Bandits owner Dave Heller (an regular contributor to these columns) said this process is still young, likening it to the first inning of a nine inning ball game.
+River Bandits owner Dave Heller (a regular contributor to these columns) said this process is still young, likening it to the first inning of a nine-inning ball game.
 He also is confident baseball will remain in the Quad-Cities.

 So far, the proposal has drawn widespread condemnation.
-Rep. Dave Loebsack, D-Iowa, is among 100 lawmakers who have written a letter to Major League Baseball expressing opposition to the plan.
+Rep. Dave Loebsack, D-Iowa, is among 100 lawmakers who have written a letter to Major League Baseball expressing opposition.

 Frankly, we find it hard to believe the Quad-Cities, or Clinton, would be without a minor league baseball team.
 Baseball is a part of our heritage.